-Our primary role as the manager of CRCT (Manager) is to set the strategic direction of CRCT and make recommendations to HSBC Institutional Trust Services (Singapore) Limited, in its capacity as trustee of CRCT (Trustee), on any investment opportunities for CRCT and the enhancement of the assets of CRCT in accordance with the stated investment strategy for CRCT.
+Our primary role as the manager of CRCT (Manager) is to set the strategic direction of CRCT and make recommendations to HSBC Institutional Trust Services (Singapore) Limited, in its capacity as trustee of CRCT (Trustee), on any investment or divestment opportunities for CRCT and the enhancement of the assets of CRCT in accordance with the stated investment strategy for CRCT.
 The research, evaluation and analysis required for this purpose are coordinated and carried out by us as the Manager.

 As the Manager, we have general powers of management over the assets of CRCT.
 Our primary responsibility is to manage the assets and liabilities of CRCT for the benefit of the unitholders of CRCT (Unitholders).
 We do this with a focus on generating rental income and enhancing asset value over time so as to maximise returns from the investments, and ultimately the distributions and total returns to Unitholders.

 Our other functions and responsibilities as the Manager include:

 The Manager also considers sustainability issues (including environmental and social factors) as part of its responsibilities.
 CRCT’s environmental sustainability and community outreach programmes are set out on pages 54 to 59 of this Annual Report.